Hi, I’m Qiyang Lin(林祺阳)!

 I am a Ph.D. candidate in Educational Psychology and Educational Technology at Michigan State University (MSU), advised by Dr. Rand Spiro.
-My research examines the intersection of individual differences, motivation, and emerging technologies such as virtual reality, games, and generative AI.
-By integrating psychological theory with user-centered design, I aim to create evidence-based, technology-enhanced learning experiences that are both engaging and effective.
+My research investigates how individual differences, motivation, and cognitive flexibility shape learning with emerging technologies such as virtual reality, games, and generative AI.
+Grounded in Cognitive Flexibility Theory, I integrate psychological theory with user-centered design to create evidence-based, technology-enhanced learning experiences.

-Beyond academia, I enjoy playing games and am currently earning a certificate in Serious Game Design & Development, further bridging my passion for games with my academic and professional goals.
+Beyond academia, I enjoy playing games and am working on a certificate in Serious Game Design & Development, further bridging my passion for games with my academic and professional goals.

 My avatar